 Terms, conditions, exclusions, limits and sub-limits may apply to any of the insurance products shown on the Mozo website.
 These terms, conditions, exclusions, limits and sub-limits could affect the level of benefits and cover available under any of the insurance products shown on the Mozo website.
 Please refer to the relevant Product Disclosure Statement and the Target Market Determination on the provider's website for further information before making any decisions about an insurance product.

-Home insurance resources
+Home insurance knowledge hub

 Home insurance is a contract between you and your insurer.
 You pay regular premiums, and in return, the provider offers financial protection for your home and belongings against a range of covered events, like theft, fire or storms.